itzTriplett/Esp8266Server/README.md

 ## Connecting to the Access Point

-2. Put the name of the network you want to connect to inplace of “SSID NAME” and do the same with the password of that network on the following line.
+2. Put the name of the network you want to connect to inplace of “SSID NAME” then enter the password for that network on the next line inplace of "PASSWORD"
 ```ino
 const char* ssid = "SSID NAME"
 const char* password = "PASSWORD"